“If I were not King of France, I would choose to be a citizen of Venice.” – Henry III

 “In fair Verona, where we lay our scene”.

 Shakespeare’s take on a collection of poems and stories written in the late 1500’s about feuding families and star-crossed lovers made Verona a household name.
 Stories based loosely on real events and real families of Verona.
 But Verona has much more to offer than just the tourist pilgrimage to Juliet’s balcony.
 This city has a romantic outlook independent of the fictional tragedy.

 Of course, you could not visit Verona and miss the opportunity to stand under the balcony where Juliet is said to have stood in the courtyard where the real Capello family once lived.
 With, of course, a few hundred others.
-But once you have had your fill of romance, Verona offers so much genuine history to see and enjoy.
+But once you have had your fill of romance, Verona offers so much actual history to see and enjoy.

-Strolling the medieval streets you will be rewarded with upmarket boutique shopping and charming traditional trattorias scattered amongst Roman columns and fossils embedded in the marble streets.
-The remnants of the cities distinguished past are evident everywhere you look, such as the elaborate tombs of the infamous della Scala family.
+Strolling the medieval streets, you will be rewarded with upmarket boutique shopping and charming traditional trattorias scattered amongst Roman columns and fossils embedded in the marble streets.
+The remnants of the cities distinguished past are evident everywhere you look, such as the elaborate tombs of the infamous Della Scala family.

 Verona flourished under this families rule in the middle ages.
 A family renowned for being both murderous tyrants as well as passionate patrons of the arts.
 The cities passion for the arts continues today.
 A visit to Verona is so much more than just Romeo & Juliet.
 A beautiful and cultured city steeped in fascinating history.

 Getting to Verona

 Verona is 121 km’s inland from Venice.
 Train services run all day from Venice to Verona.
 Travel times will vary from 50 min to 1hr 20 min depending on the service.
 See times and prices for Verona here.
 Look out for advance purchase discounts.